Connect with us

 Today’s streaming platforms use listener histories and a broad set of features describing each track to provide each user with personalized music recommendations.
 Similar systems suggest academic papers with far greater granularity than a subscription to a given journal, and movies based on more nuanced analysis than simply deferring to genres.

-A world without artificial bottlenecks with risks – loss of jobs in the bottlenecks, for example – but it also has the potential to people from the straightjackets that have long constrained large-scale human decision-making.
+A world without artificial bottlenecks comes with risks – loss of jobs in the bottlenecks, for example – but it also has the potential to free people from the straightjackets that have long constrained large-scale human decision-making.
 In some cases – restaurants, for example – the impact on most people might be minor.
 But in others, like politics and hiring, the effects could be profound.The Conversation

 Bruce Schneier, Adjunct Lecturer in Public Policy, Harvard Kennedy School